Józef Piłsudski: Retirement and coup

 Piłsudski criticized General Stanisław Szeptycki's proposal that the military should be supervised by civilians as an attempt to politicize the army, and on 28 June, he resigned his last political appointment.
 The same day, the Sejm's left-wing deputies voted for a resolution, thanking him for his work.
 Piłsudski went into retirement in Sulejówek, outside Warsaw, at his country manor, "Milusin", presented to him by his former soldiers.
 There, he wrote a series of political and military memoirs, including Rok 1920 (The Year 1920).

 Meanwhile, Poland's economy was a shambles.
 Hyperinflation fueled public unrest, and the government was unable to find a quick solution to the mounting unemployment and economic crisis.
-Piłsudski's allies and supporters repeatedly asked him to return to politics, and he began to create a new power base, centred on former members of the Polish Legions, the Polish Military Organization and some left-wing and intelligentsia parties.
+Piłsudski's allies and supporters repeatedly asked him to return to politics, and he began to create a new power base, centred on former members of the Polish Legions, the Polish Military Organisation and some left-wing and intelligentsia parties.
 In 1925, after several governments had resigned in short order and the political scene was becoming increasingly chaotic, Piłsudski became more and more critical of the government and eventually issued statements demanding the resignation of the Witos cabinet.
 When the Chjeno-Piast coalition, which Piłsudski had strongly criticized, formed a new government, on 12–14 May 1926, Piłsudski returned to power in the May Coup, supported by the Polish Socialist Party, Liberation, the Peasant Party, and the Communist Party of Poland.
 Piłsudski had hoped for a bloodless coup but the government had refused to surrender; 215 soldiers and 164 civilians had been killed, and over 900 persons had been wounded.

 In government

 On 31 May 1926, the Sejm elected Piłsudski president of the Republic, but Piłsudski refused the office due to the presidency's limited powers.
 Another of his old friends, Ignacy Mościcki, was elected in his stead.
 Mościcki then appointed Piłsudski as Minister of Military Affairs (defence minister), a post he held for the rest of his life through eleven successive governments, two of which he headed from 1926 to 1928 and for a brief period in 1930.
-He also served as General Inspector of the Armed Forces and Chairman of The War Council.
+He also served as General Inspector of the Armed Forces and Chairman of the War Council.

 Piłsudski had no plans for major reforms; he quickly distanced himself from the most radical of his left-wing supporters and declared that his coup was to be a "revolution without revolutionary consequences".
 His goals were to stabilize the country, reduce the influence of political parties (which he blamed for corruption and inefficiency) and strengthen the army.
 His role in the Polish government over the subsequent years has been called a dictatorship or a "quasi-dictatorship".